 “the Monster Mash”.
 We’ve been known to do the “Thriller” dance in the living room.
 One of us does a pretty good Vincent Price impression and it isn’t Gwion!

 6) Walking In The Graveyard – Sonoma County is blessed with several old rural graveyards.
 The earliest markers are from the mid 1850’s or so.
 We walk in near silence, stopping to remark on an epitaph that speaks to us of longing or love or terrible loss.
 We say the names on the gravestones out loud.
-We sometimes collect graveyard dirt for magical workings or leave spell work with the dead for them to finish for us.
+We sometimes collect graveyard dirt for magical workings or leave spell work with the dead for them to finish for us.7) Deck The Halls – Alright, some might equate this phrase with the another big holiday in December, but for us, it’s a time to pull out everything Samhain and Halloween related.
+Our house is always bedecked with altars and candles and pictures of our beloved dead, but we really pull the stops out for Samhain.

 8) The Veil Being Thin – In all seriousness, Samhain is an important and potent holy day (actually, it lasts for many weeks with us).
 We pay more attention to our Ancestors.
 We take stock of our year.
 We mourn and celebrate those that have left us since last Samhain and listen for whispers and messages and comfort that might come in dreams and visions.